Overnight layover guide. Sleeping facilities in the public zone or boarding area

 O'Hare airport is a very crowded place that operates with numerous flights and connections, so movement is constant.
 It is recommended to have a sleeping bag, blankets, an eyemask and earplugs.
 In the case that your flight is cancelled, the airport staff can provide you with a sleeping cot.

-Where to rest: Mostly, seats inside the terminal are not very comfortable, although you will find a few padded benches in concourses H, K and L. Inside every terminal there are VIP lounges for passengers with a bigger budget or that qualify to enter for free.
+Where to rest: Mostly, seats inside the terminal are not very comfortable, although you will find a few padded benches in concourses H, K, L and T, and right after the security control of Terminal 5.
+Inside every terminal, there are VIP lounges for passengers with a bigger budget or that qualify to enter for free.
 In addition, there is a hotel across from Terminal 2.

 Baggage: There are no luggage storage offices inside this airport.